AdobeDocs/analytics-learn.nl-NL/help/administration/traffic-management/server-call-usage.md

 ---
 title: Gebruik van serveroproepen in Adobe Analytics
 seo-title: Server Call Usage in Adobe Analytics
-description: Het gebruik van de Vraag van de server rapporteert zal het voor u mogelijk maken om precies te volgen hoeveel van uw verplichting van de servervraag u op om het even welk ogenblik hebt gebruikt, en zal u ook proactief waarschuwen wanneer u uw totale verplichting nadert.
+description: Het gebruik van de Vraag van de server rapporteert zal het voor u mogelijk maken om precies te volgen hoeveel van uw verplichting van de servervraag u op om het even welk ogenblik hebt gebruikt, en zal ook proactively u waarschuwen wanneer u uw totale verplichting nadert.
-seo-description: Server Call usage reporting will make it possible for you to track exactly how much of your server call commitment you’ve used at any point in time, and will also proactively alert you when you are approaching your total commitment.
+seo-description: Server Call usage reporting will make it possible for you to track exactly how much of your server call commitment you've used at any point in time, and will also proactively alert you when you are approaching your total commitment.
 feature: Data Configuration and Collection
 topics: null
 activity: use